What is an accounting diary entry?

-An accounting diary entry is a point in time at a location, for example Tuesday 30 June 2024 5pm UTC.
+An accounting diary entry is a point in time at a particular location, for example Tuesday 30 June 2024 5pm UTC.

 A diary entry belongs to an ABOR and must have a unique code, for example 30June2024-5pm.

-There are different types of diary entry in LUSID, each with its own creation mechanism, behaviour and implications:
+There are different types of diary entry in LUSID, each with its own creation mechanism, behaviour and implications.

 Using diary entries in operations